standardhealth/cimpl-doc/docs/cimpl6Reference.md

 In the above example, though the mapping is declared such that `Members.Observation maps to related.target`, the slicing is not occuring at `related.target`.
 Instead, the `slice at = related` ensures that the slicing is occuring at the `related` element.

 ***

-# Appendix A: Changes from CIMPL 5.x to CIMPL 6.0
+# Appendix A: Changes from CIMPL 5.x

 For those who have created detailed models using CIMPL 5.0, there have been significant grammar changes to CIMPL 6.0.